-This year’s SIHH 2011 trade show seems to be in the final stage of preparations with elite exhibitors polishing-off their stands, while visitors and bloggers having nightmares about losing their tickets and invitations.
-Who seems to be quite cool about the upcoming event is the Swiss watchmaker TAG Heuer.
-In about three days, the brand will officially present its long-awaited TAG Heuer Carrera Mikrograph limited edition (ref.
-CAR5040.FC8177) automatic chronograph watch.
+This year’s SIHH 2011 trade show is in the final stage of preparations with elite exhibitors polishing-off their stands, while visitors and bloggers having nightmares about losing their tickets and invitations.
+Who seems to be cool about the upcoming event is TAG Heuer.
+In about three days, the brand will officially present its long-awaited Carrera Mikrograph (ref.
+CAR5040.FC8177) limited-edition automatic chronograph.

-The watch, which is going to be limited to only 150 numbered pieces, not only looks cool (unlike some of their competitors, the company have apparently invested a healthy pile of cash into re-imagining their design language,) but also features a unique complication that comes part of their “Mikrograph” caliber: after about five years of tinkering with “conceptual” movements that tried to deliver the 1/100th of a second chronograph complication in an efficient and reliable way, the Swiss manufacturer has finally delivered a mechanism that does just that.
+The chronograph is going to be limited to only 150 numbered pieces.
+It not only looks cool (unlike some of their competitors, the company has apparently invested a healthy pile of cash into re-imagining their design language,) but also features a unique complication that comes as part of their “Mikrograph” caliber.
+After about five years of tinkering with “conceptual” movements that tried to bring about the 1/100th of a second chronograph complication efficiently and reliably, the Swiss manufacturer has finally delivered a mechanism that does just that.
 Or so it seems.

 The chronograph’s case will possibly be either of the same size as the Grand Carrera Chronograph model, or just a trifle larger.
 So, the best bet will be around 41 or 43 millimeters (UPDATE: it will indeed be delivered in a case measuring 43 millimeters in diameter).

-Judging by the photos, the watch will be presented in a rose gold case roughly of the same shape as the aforementioned Grand Carrera.
+Judging by the photos, the Carrera Mikrograph will be presented in a rose gold case roughly of the same shape as the aforementioned Grand Carrera.

-TAG Heuer still doesn’t want to go into details regarding the watch’s movement.
+TAG Heuer still doesn’t want to go into details regarding the movement.

 However, it is known that the automatic caliber will feature two independent balance wheels with separate transmissions and escapements.